 In the fall of 2017, Matteo Fischetti and Domenico Salvagnin of Univeristy of Padua took up the problem.
 They use Integer Linear Programming (ILP) and found all the smallest solutions from size 56 to 61, all odd sizes under 74, and also 77, 79, 85, 91, 93, 97, 101, 103, 109, and 115.

 It is astonishing that the search effort is not directly coupled to the size; for instance, size 48 needs more effort than every size between 49 and 55, inclusive.
 It seems this is caused by the divisibility of the number, but we have no further explanation.
 Up to 2017, we thought it would be a big challenge to find the first solution for the 60 by 60 board, but that is no longer true.
 Size 48 is still the size needing most effort.
-A paper on this topic by Matteo Fischetti and Domenico Salvagnin is in preparation.
+A paper on this topic was written by Matteo Fischetti and Domenico Salvagnin, Chasing First Queens by Integer Programming.